jjfishtank/ExploringRust/README.md

 ## Creating a grep-like tool
 To get hands-on experience with Rust's features, I have created a command line tool modeling Linux's grep.

+### Project Setup
+After installing Rust on my system and an extension for VSCode, I was ready to create the project.
+Rust comes with a package manager called cargo.
+Running the cargo new command in the terminal created the initial project files and initialized git source control for the directory.
+Cargo uses a simple Cargo.toml manifest file for package metadata for compilation.

+## Takeaways